AndresMontero/Project/README.md

     * spotify.py
         * Script to gather data from Spotify and LastFM API
     * tweets.ipynb
-        * Notebook for tweets analysis
+        * Notebook for tweets analysis, just code.
     * tweets.py
         * File to access to tweets dataset on DLAB cluster, for the first approach
     * data/